 In the tracking section, you can see how you're doing with uploading a valid tracking number within handling time, and total tracking uploads.
 Uploading tracking information within your stated handling time is required for Top Rated Seller status and for certain seller protections, and is a great way for all sellers to provide excellent customer service.
 You can also create a report to see which transactions did not meet the tracking requirement.

 The number of cases closed without seller resolution is an important indicator of seller performance.
 Many buyers who open cases never reach a point where they have an opportunity to leave Feedback or detailed seller ratings.

 There are limits to the number of cases closed without seller resolution that a seller may have.

-You can track your closed cases without seller resolution in your Seller Dashboard.
+You can track your cases closed without seller resolution in your Seller Dashboard.
 Click the See cases link to get specific information about and take action on cases that might affect your seller status.
-You can also track all your eBay Buyer Protection cases in the Resolution Center.
+You can also track all your eBay Money Back Guarantee cases in the Resolution Center.

-The main Seller Dashboard page displays your complete selling history on eBay, including your total sales to date, your total transactions, and the date of your first eBay sale.
+You can see your complete eBay selling history, including your total sales to date, your total transactions, and the date of your first eBay sale.

 In the left navigation pane, you'll find reports and tools you can use to track your performance in more detail and see where you can improve.